Note

 As you can see, we override the method CovModel.default_opt_arg

-to provide a standard value for the optional argument alpha
+to provide a standard value for the optional argument alpha.

 We can access it in the correlation function by self.alpha